gilcu3/advent-of-code-2024-go/README.md

 # AOCgen

 AOCgen is a tool to assist in solving Advent of Code in Go.
+This is a heavily modified fork.

 ## Setup

+You need to set up [aoc-cli](https://github.com/scarvalhojr/aoc-cli) in order to download input and making submissions automatically.

 Run AOCgen via executable: ```./aocgen```